cyrusimap/cyrus-imapd/docsrc/imap/concepts/features/mail-spool-partitions.rst

 A mail spool is divided in partitions.
 The partition Cyrus IMAP ships with by default is called ``default``.

-Partitions can give you the oppoprtuniy to tier your storage, and/or use multiple filesystems to apply restrictions to information (contained within mailboxes), such as the absolute maximum quantity of storage used.
+Partitions can give you the opportunity to tier your storage, and/or use multiple filesystems to apply restrictions to information (contained within mailboxes), such as the absolute maximum quantity of storage used.